-Summary: In the previous reading, you encountered some basic issues for higher order procedures.
+In the previous reading, you encountered some basic issues for higher order procedures.
 Today, we continue some more sophisticated uses of such procedures.

 An operator section is a procedure that is derived from another

-filling in some but not all of its arguments.
+procedure by ``filling in'' some but not all of its arguments.
 For

 double procedure defined by